 In most cases if te tamaiti is going into a youth justice residence, the primary responsibility will lie with the youth justice social worker, who must consult with the care and protection social worker.

 This information must be provided to residence staff and available for them to access on CYRAS.

-When te tamaiti is coming into a residence under urgent circumstances, we must do as much as we practically can to prepare for and support this transition.
-In urgent circumstances (such as a rangatahi going straight to residence from Youth Court) the social worker with primary responsibility must create or update the All About Me plan for a tamariki or rangatahi as soon as practicable after their admission.
+When a tamaiti is coming into a residence under urgent circumstances, we must do as much as we practically can to prepare for and support this transition.
+In urgent circumstances (such as a rangatahi going straight to residence from Youth Court) the social worker with primary responsibility must create or update the All About Me plan for te tamaiti or rangatahi as soon as practicable after their admission.